anvilco/spectaql/examples/themes/README.md

 SpectaQL uses [Handlebars][handlebars] as its templating engine - please read up on their docs if you'd like to alter this area.
 Any `.hbs` files that you add to this folder will be overlaid on top of the default theme's directory.

-SpectaQL will look for the the `main.hbs` file in the resulting `views` directory as the entry point for Handlebars.
+SpectaQL will look for the `main.hbs` file in the resulting `views` directory as the entry point for Handlebars.
 If your theme provides a `main.hbs` file, that will overwrite the default one and be used to direct the HBS -> HTML build.

 If you only want to tweak and/or add certain partials, you can do so by only including those customized or additional files in your theme.
 They will be overlaid on top of the default theme directory in a supplemental manner.